terryz21/PDF-File-Merger/README.md

 # PDF-File-Merger
 This is my personal project which is a simple desktop PDF file merger application written in Java.
-Currently, it has a very basic GUI :( developed using Swing and supports the following functionalities:
+Currently, it has a very basic GUI :( Developed using Java Swing GUI and supports the following functionalities:

 1. Add Files - allows users to choose and upload pdf file on their computers to merge into one pdf file
 2. Remove    - allows users to remove selected pdf files which they previously added to be merged with other pdf files